 In fact, people feel like you truly want their help when you make the specific ask.

-More on getting help in this post.
+More on getting help from volunteers in this post.

 Don’t assume that others won’t help!